The BNL Area Heat-Stress Notification System issues heat stress alert information.

 messages; and by text messages to pagers and cellular phones.
 It is highly recommended that each

-informing workers out in the field so that they modify their work activities when an alert has
+informing workers to modify work activities when an alert has

-contains information on heat stress symptoms and management.
+web site contains guidance and recommendations on heat stress symptoms and management.

-Heat Stress Prevention is available to all employees.
+Heat Stress Prevention is also available to all employees.

 It explains symptoms of heat stress and the meanings of the text messages.